System Design Space

 Design in practice

-Translate guidance on RAG architecture, retrieval quality, and context control into architecture decisions for data flow, model serving, and quality control points.
+Translate guidance on production RAG architecture, retrieval quality, and knowledge control into architecture decisions for data flow, model serving, and quality control points.

 Decision quality